 School Garden Support & Training

-SFC's Grow Local helps teachers, parents, and community members in the Austin area start, use, and sustain successful school gardens by offering trainings, resources, educational materials, and consultation.
+SFC's Grow Local helps teachers, parents, and community members in the Austin area start, use, and sustain successful school gardens by offering trainings, and educational materials.
 School gardens can serve as an outdoor classroom for multiple subjects and connect students to the food system.

 Training and Resources